pw_polyfill#

 Pigweed backports a few C++ features to older C++ standards.
 These features

-namespace.
+are provided in the pw namespace.
 If the features are provided by the

-versions are aliases of the std
+toolchain, the pw versions are aliases of the std versions.

-also backports a few C++17 library features to C++14 by wrapping
+pw_polyfill also backports a few C++17 library features to C++14 by wrapping

 the standard C++ and C headers.
 The wrapper headers include the original header